 To become part of your local Neighborhood Radio Watch (NRW) you will need the following things:

 1. A GMRS radio license.
-It costs $70, is good for 10 years, it covers you and all members of your household.
+It costs $35, is good for 10 years, it covers you and all members of your household.
 There is no test for this license.
-You can apply for the license on line and will get it in about 2 days.
+You can apply for the license online and will get it in about 2 days.
 Use the following link to download an application packet which contains a step-by-step tutorial for getting a GMRS license:

 2. A Radio.
-There are small, inexpensive non-commercial radios available that are not recommended by EDCARC.
+Warning!
+There are inexpensive, non-commercial radios available that are not recommended by EDCARC.
 The non-commercial radios are inexpensive but often do not use the right frequencies, do not broadcast with enough power, cannot be programmed, cannot link to the repeater station, have construction-quality problems or will not be legal to operate on future Business Band frequencies.

 To meet the need for high-quality, low-cost radios, volunteers purchase used, high-quality radios in large numbers, refurbish, test, program and resell them to neighbors at cost.
 The price placed on the radios is enough to return the investment in parts made by the volunteers.

-It is not practical to provide any guarantee with the radios, batteries, chargers or power supplies other than they have been tested and are performing to specifications at the time they are supplied to you.
-There will be scratches on these radios because they have been used, but purchasers are often surprised by their good condition.
+It is not practical to provide any guarantee with the radios other than they have been tested and are performing to specifications at the time they are supplied to you.
+There will be scratches on these radios because they have been used,

 An EDCARC volunteer will program the radio, without charge, so that it works with your local repeater station, the ALERT channel, some of the nearby NRW stations and has other channels that you, your family, and your neighbors can use.
-Our present batch of GMRS radios sell for $65 apiece, including a new battery and charger.
-The more powerful base stations sell from $180-$230.
+Presently, the TK-380 hand-held radio sells for $75 including a new battery, antenna and charger.

 USING THE NEIGHBORHOOD RADIO WATCH